Children's services tenders scored under the highest scrutiny

 Keeping Children Safe in Education and Working Together to Safeguard Children set the framework, but tenders want to see how you implement it.
 Enhanced DBS checks with barred list checks are mandatory for regulated activity with children — but that is the baseline, not the differentiator.

 Describes recruitment from advert to start date: interview panels with at least one safer-recruitment-trained member, questions exploring candidates’ attitudes toward children, motivation, and understanding of professional boundaries.
 Reference checking beyond confirming employment dates.
-Single Central Record maintenance and audit schedule.
+Overseas criminal records checks where applicable, with the process for obtaining and verifying them.
+Single Central Record maintenance, audit frequency, and who holds accountability for its accuracy.

 If you have never had a safer recruitment failure, say so.
 If you have, explain what happened and what changed as a result.
 Evaluators trust honesty more than perfection.